-File uploads are used to upload activity data into Quarantine in CSR.
+File Uploads are used to submit activity data into Quarantine in CSR.
 This functionality allows data to be viewed as it will appear in the system and ensures that the activity data file contains no errors.

 Users involved in the file upload process are assigned one or both of the following roles: